 Revised April 1, 2019

-C-700: Medical Services
+C-700: Medical Services and Equipment

 Medical services, which are also referred to as "physical restoration," are available to eligible Vocational Rehabilitation (VR) customers through the Texas Workforce Commission's (TWC) Vocational Rehabilitation Services (VR) when these services are expected to decrease, help manage, or stabilize physical barriers so that eligible customers can secure, keep, advance in, or return to competitive integrated employment.
 These services include corrective surgery or physical therapeutic treatment, dentistry, various types of therapy, and other medically related rehabilitation services that are likely, within a reasonable time frame, to correct or substantially modify a stable or slowly progressing physical or mental impairment that constitutes a substantial impediment to employment.